Ifeena/Dashboard-Using-Excel/README.md

 # Data Source:
 - The dataset used for this project was provided by 10Alytics.

-# Tool Used for Creating the Dashboard:
+# Data Cleaning and Preparation Tool:
 - Visualization Platform - hashtag#Excel hashtag#PivotTable
 - Charts used - hashtag#BarChart hashtag#PieChart hashtag#ClusteredChart hashtag#AreaChart hashtag#ScatterPlot